BearStudio/start-ui-web/README.md

 Then expose the `/out` folder.

 💡 You will need to setup your server to rewrite all `/app/*` urls to serve the `app.html` file.

+⚠️ If you changed the `startUI.appBasename` You will need to setup your server to rewrite all `/your-basename/*` urls to serve the `your-basename.html` file.

 #### Using Apache as your web server